AIMS-Ghana/python-course/_days/01_toolkit.md

 Like any discipline, the work can be done for ourselves; but programming is at heart about expressing ideas.
-A fair portion of the resulting software is shared with others - someone else will run the program to enjoy its result - and most any sophisticated project requires many minds of the life of the work.
+A fair portion of the resulting software is shared with others - someone else will run the program to enjoy its result - and most any sophisticated project requires many minds over the life of the work.

 ## Python Console / Interactive Shell / REPL

 **WHAT DOES REPL STAND FOR?
 EXPLAIN THE CONCEPT.**

-On a vintage macbook:
+On my vintage macbook:

 ~~~
 computername:python-course username$ python3